Compliance and Corporate Governance

 Intertek is committed to high standards of corporate governance, business integrity and professionalism in all its activities.
 The Board is responsible for the proper management of the Company and is also accountable to the Company's shareholders for ensuring that principles of good governance are applied.

 The Board comprises a balance of Executive and Non-Executive Directors who bring a wide range of skills and experience to its deliberations.
-The Non-Executive Directors fulfill a vital role in corporate accountability and bring independent judgment to issues of strategy, performance, resources and standards of conduct.
+The Non-Executive Directors fulfil a vital role in corporate accountability and bring independent judgment to issues of strategy, performance, resources and standards of conduct.

 The Board is committed to good corporate governance and is aware of its responsibility to be accountable to shareholders, and to demonstrate that the Company is properly governed and delivers its strategy.
 There is a schedule of matters that are specifically reserved for the Board, which can be found here [161 KB PDF].